ahmetpala/Clustering_SSL/README.md

-# Clustering-Based Analysis Framework for Echograms
+# Clustering-based analysis framework for underwater acoustic data

 This repository contains code implementing a clustering-based framework for analyzing echograms, designed to identify sandeel regions using both **self-supervised learning (SSL)** features and raw data.
 Below is an overview of the key steps and functionality: